 This course provides students with theoretical and pragmatic solutions to the demands of being a college student.
 Topics include principles of adult learning, psychosocial and biological underpinnings, and everyday practices for succeeding in higher education.
 Students will learn to evaluate their own study methods and maximize them for personal success.
 This course is designed to fulfill Area E under CSU requirements (Lifelong Learning and Self-development).
 May not be repeated.
-SC meeting times.
+SC Online and Hybrid Sections

-ONLINE Mack, M 6/12-7/20

-Note: Online course.
-All instruction will be online with no specifically required
+ONLINE 6/10-7/18 Mack, M Note: Online course.
+All instruction will be online with no specifically required meeting times.
+Go to www.losmedanos.edu/onlineclasses for course access information.